 Clinical observations take place according to the following schedule:

-- I - Fall semester, 2nd year (musculoskeletal area)
+- I - Fall semester, 2nd year (cardiovascular/pulmonary or musculoskeletal system)

-- II - Spring semester, 2nd year (cardiopulmonary area)
+- II - Spring semester, 2nd year (cardiovascular/pulmonary or musculoskeletal system)

-- III - Fall semester, 3rd year (neuromuscular area)
+- III - Fall semester, 3rd year (neuromuscular, genito-urinary, or integumentary system)

-- IV - Spring semester, 3rd year (integumentary and woman's health areas)
+- IV - Spring semester, 3rd year (neuromuscular, genito-urinary, or integumentary system)

 Observations are part-time (one day per week) and occur in stress-free, nurturing environments, allowing students to truly appreciate collaborative, problem-based learning in all aspects of the profession including examination, intervention, business, management, and professional behavior.